 For example: “Amend clause III as follows: The buyer must pay for the goods within 14 days of the date of invoice and 28 days of delivery.”

 For example: “In clause 3, delete the words ‘14 days of the date of invoice’ and replace with ‘28 days of delivery”.

-However, options #1 and #2 can quickly become difficult to follow if there are multiple changes to be made.
-Anybody who wants to understand the agreement later will have to read both the original contract and the amendments together, side by side.
+However, options 1 and 2 can quickly become difficult to follow if multiple changes need to be made.
+Anybody who wants to understand the agreement later will have to read both the original contracts and the amendment of agreements together, side by side.
 This can be a frustrating and time-consuming exercise.
 It can also lead to errors in interpreting and understanding the correct position.

 Another problem here is that somebody in an organization might not know the history of the contract.
 They could pick up the original but not know that there have been later amendments.
 Likewise, somebody might only have a copy of the amendments — which will make no sense without access to the original contract.